jakobdimou/2420-assignment-1/README.md

   UserKnownHostsFile /dev/null
 ```
 - `143.198.134.136` should be replaced with **your** droplet IP address
-- `demon-king-of-salvation` should be replaced with the name you chose for your SSH key
+- `demon-king-of-salvation` should be replaced with the name you chose for your SSH key file
 >Note: If `nvim` was used, type `:wq` to save and exit